salamandersen93/sabr/README.md

 ## Example Reports

-See the `/reports/` directory for example PDF reports demonstrating the full capabilities of BioPilot's reporting system.
+See the `/reports/` directory for example PDF reports demonstrating the full capabilities of SABR's reporting system.

 ---